okDabid/hnu-clinic-app/README.md

 4. In the **Google Workspace Admin Console**, grant the service account domain-wide delegation for the `https://www.googleapis.com/auth/gmail.send` scope and authorize the user address that should send email.
 5. Set `GMAIL_SENDER` to the delegated Gmail address and, optionally, `GMAIL_CONTACT_RECIPIENT` to the inbox that should receive contact form submissions.
 6. Redeploy or restart the app so the new environment variables are available.

+#### Option B: Gmail SMTP with an app password

+1. Enable 2-Step Verification on the Gmail account that should send email.
+2. Generate an [App Password](https://myaccount.google.com/apppasswords) for "Mail" on the device of your choice.
+3. Set `EMAIL_USER` to the Gmail address and `EMAIL_PASS` to the generated app password.
+4. Optionally, set `EMAIL_CONTACT_RECIPIENT` if contact form submissions should go to a different inbox.
+5. Redeploy or restart the app to apply the new environment variables.

 ## 📦 NPM Scripts
 | Script | Description